 We also recommend being careful to not over-prepare your child for their first dental visit.
 Some parents, in their anxiety to make sure their child has a positive first experience, will go through rehearsals and coaching, but this actually tends to only increase the child’s anxiety about the visit.
 It’s best to treat it as an ordinary activity for which no special preparation is needed.

-Whether you’d like to schedule a visit for one child or your whole family, give us a call or complete our request an appointment form online.
+Whether you’d like to schedule a visit for one child or your whole family, call us or complete our request an appointment form online.
 We look forward to helping you find the most convenient time for your visit.